 • Films that are available online ARE eligible (must meet above criteria)

 Eligible scripts must adhere to the following criteria:

 • Screenplay submissions must be in English and be 15 pages or fewer.

-• Entrant(s) must hold the right to perform, reproduce, display and distribute their work to enter the competition.
+• Entrant(s) must hold the right to perform, reproduce, display and distribute their work

 • The work must not have been previously optioned, sold or produced.

 All applicants must submit via FilmFreeway.
 Entrants may submit more than one film or script.
 Each entry requires a separate submission and fee.

 Please include the following as part of your FilmFreeway submission: